When you need help, please remember the following:

 Hi all!
 My name is Vikram (he/him) and I’m in my sixth year of a Computer Science and Languages degree.
-I’ve been teaching this course for almost three years, and am really excited to help a new crop of students with their Java and object-oriented design.
+I’ve been teaching this course for four years, and am really excited to help a new crop of students with their Java and object-oriented design.
 When I started my degree, I had almost zero experience in programming.
 So if you’re also new to programming, don’t stress — this course will give you a strong foundational knowledge in programming, and you’ll develop some really exciting software in the process.
 I hope I can help you have an enjoyable and productive time in this course!